RobustIntelligence/helm/README.md

 ### General Prerequisites
 1. A Kubernetes cluster (version 1.23 or greater)
     - A dedicated Robust Intelligence namespace
+    - If using AWS EKS: enable [IAM roles for service accounts (IRSA)](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html)
 2. [Helm](https://helm.sh/) (version 3)
 3. [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)
-4. A read token for the Robust Intelligence artifact repository as a [K8s secret](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets)
+4. A read token for the Robust Intelligence artifact repository as a [K8s secret](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) (will be provided by your Solutions Architect)

 ### Recommended K8s Cluster Configuration
 The core charts (`rime` and `rime-agent`) can be deployed to a single namespace.